 If you are facing a licensing issue, we are here to help.
 Learn more on our Lifeback Legal website, on each service’s page, or request a free consultation below.

-Lifeback Legal is the Licensing and employment division of the Law Firm of Shea M. Randall.
+Lifeback Legal is the Licensing and employment division of the Law Firm of Randall & Johnson.
 We are a full service Law Firm — from gathering documentation, hand-crafting petitions, and dealing with the headache of the legal process.

 REQUEST A FREE CONSULTATION